 My name is Minchul Kim and I am a Ph.D.
 Candidate in The Media School at Indiana University.
 My research investigates the political and psychological processes underlying the reception of news content.
 I am primarily interested in whether and how political and psychological differences at the individual level such as political affiliation and personality traits influence comprehension of news content and subsequent behavioral outcome.
 I use a wide range of methodological approaches including but not limited to experiments, surveys, content analysis, and secondary data analysis.
-My research has appeared in the International Journal of Communication and Journalism and Mass Communication Quarterly.
+My research has appeared in the International Journal of Communication, Journalism & Mass Communication Quarterly, and Mass Communication & Society.

 Kim, M. (in press).
 Parental influence on adolescent preference for television public affairs content: A South Korean panel study.
 Journalism & Mass Communication Quarterly. doi:10.1177/1077699018754910 [pdf]